-The LDHH and LDEQ coordinate in the assessment of data for health risks and jointly issue advisories if warranted.
+The Louisiana Department of Health (LDH) and LDEQ coordinate in the assessment of data for health risks and jointly issue advisories if warranted.
 The Louisiana Department of Wildlife and Fisheries and the Louisiana Department of Agriculture and Forestry are also apprised of the situation and allowed to comment.
-LDHH and LDEQ use a limited meals approach in establishing health advisories.
-The two lead agencies will consider issuing a health advisory limiting fish consumption for pregnant or breast feeding women and children under seven for locations and species where the average concentration of mercury exceeds 0.5 parts per million (ppm) in fish and shellfish.
-At average concentrations exceeding 1.0 ppm, the agencies will recommend limited meals or no consumption for pregnant or breast feeding women and children under seven and limited consumption for the general population.
-In addition, LDHH considers other types of information when making advisory decisions.
+LDH and LDEQ use a limited meals approach in establishing health advisories.
+The two lead agencies will consider issuing a health advisory limiting fish consumption for pregnant or breast feeding women and children under seven for locations and species where the average concentration of mercury exceeds 0.23 parts per million (ppm) in fish and shellfish.
+At average concentrations exceeding 0.7 ppm, the agencies will recommend limited meals or no consumption for pregnant or breast feeding women and children under seven and limited consumption for the general population.
+In addition, LDH considers other types of information when making advisory decisions.
 These considerations include, but are not limited to, information on sensitive subpopulations and local fish consumption practices that can affect exposure, the number of samples within a species, and the size and number of fish collected.
 The Food and Drug Administration (FDA) uses a maximum allowable level of 1.0 ppm, which was established to protect consumers at mercury concentrations 10 times lower than the lowest levels associated with the initial adverse effects of mercury.

 Adverse effects on the nervous system, particular in developing fetuses and young children among whom effects can be permanent, is of primary concern with mercury contamination.
 Paresthesia, which consists of numbness and tingling of lips, fingers and toes, is generally the first symptom of mercury poisoning.
 Continued exposure results in stumbling, slurred speech, constricted visual fields, and impaired hearing.
 In extreme cases tremors and jerks can occur, followed by coma and death.